What Kind of Habits Do You Have?

 This model is divided into three parts: the mindset, target setting and action needed.

 There is no magic that improves your financial situation overnight.
 Whenever you buy something better or bigger it becomes the new “normal”.
-Next time you get a raise at work and your income level goes up, so do your expenses as well!
+Next time you get a raise at work and your income level goes up, so does the level of your expenses!
 This goes on forever and every time the old normal is not good enough and there seems to be a need to spend on something even fancier and more expensive.
 Shortly afterwards this becomes the new normal and the rat race never ends.

 - Are you willing to change your habits and routines?
 Do you want or need an expensive take-away coffee every morning?

 - Are you willing to make sacrifices?
 Is it more comfortable to drive to work than to take the bus?
-Would you consider sleeping in the living room if it reduces your expenses?
+Would you consider sleeping in the living room (instead of a bed room) if it reduces your expenses?

 - Are you willing to stop saying “but I need this”, “but I cannot”?
 But I need this new shirt – do you really need it?
 But I cannot take the bus to work as I want to listen to the radio in my private car – a habit.